aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 ]
 ```

-4. `outputs.json` based on `outputs.json` in the Accelerator configuration bucket
+4. `outputs.json` based on the -Outputs table

 ```json
 [